recumbent/posh-tasklog/README.md

    1. [ ] This also means that I need to understand `$psdefaultparametervalues` because if I'm requiring a target folder I don't want to have to type it every time
 1. [ ] Implement test functionality
    1. [x] Create file if missing
-   1. [x] Don't create file if it already exists (file count should be unchange, content should be persisted)
+   1. [x] Don't create file if it already exists (file count should be unchanged, content should be persisted)
    1. [x] Add title (same test, in both cases, its two tests)
    1. [ ] Add stop task, have to do this as a #end:HH:mm tag?
       1. [ ]  Does not create a file if no file found